 Laxfield Literary Associates was founded by Emma Shercliff in 2020.

 Emma has over 20 years of experience in the publishing industry.
 She has worked for publishing houses in Paris, Melbourne, Abuja and London, and for the British Council in Nigeria and Iran.
-Emma was formerly Managing Director of Macmillan English Campus, and Head of Export Sales at Hodder Education.
-She is a non-executive director of Cassava Republic Press UK, an award-winning independent African publishing company, where she was Sales & Rights Director until 2019.
-She was Publishing Director for Ankara Press, an African romance imprint launched in 2014, and conceived and coordinated the acclaimed Valentine’s Day Anthology (2015), which featured contributions in multiple languages from authors and translators across Africa.
-She lives in Suffolk.
+Emma was formerly M.D. of Macmillan English Campus, and Head of Export Sales at Hodder Education.
+She was Sales & Rights Director of Cassava Republic Press UK, an award-winning independent African publishing company, until 2019.
+Emma was Publishing Director for Ankara Press, an African romance imprint launched in 2014, and conceived and coordinated the acclaimed Valentine’s Day Anthology (2015), which featured contributions in multiple languages from authors and translators across Africa.